 The single most effective revision technique that I know is using revision power hours.
 I bang on about them all the time – simply because they are so flippin' effective.
 If you do nothing else to prepare for your exams, do one power hour per day and you'll make the biggest difference to your overall grade with the smallest amount of effort possible.

 One of the things that I tell my clients all the time is that plans are made to be broken.
 They're a starting point, giving you a path to work towards success.
 However, if you plan in too much detail you're undoubtedly wasting your time.
 Things change as you work your way towards exams, unexpected things happen.
 So, don't beat yourself up if you can't stick to your plan or it becomes obsolete for whatever reason.
 Create a new plan to get yourself started again and keep moving forward.Plans are made to be broken.
 They're a starting point, giving you a path to work towards success.
 Click To Tweet

 Need more help?

 If you're floundering in the middle of exam season feeling like you're so far off track you don't know how to get re-started, I can help.
-I'm offering some one off hour-long coaching sessions just for exam season to help you to quickly get back on track with your revision.
-Find out more here.
+Join The Extraordinaries Club, my online hub for families where I teach my signature study skills course, and come along to one of our weekly coaching calls.
+I'll soon get you sorted and back on track with your revision.